madebymode/facebook-php-graph-sdk/README.md

 ## Installation

-This fork has to be installed manually inside your `composer.json` file not that you manually have to include the autoload path when including a git repository [see: https://stackoverflow.com/questions/18106599/composer-does-not-generate-autoloader-information-autoload-namespaces-php]
+This fork has to be installed manually inside your `composer.json` file

+note that you manually have to include the autoload path when including a git repository [see: https://stackoverflow.com/questions/18106599/composer-does-not-generate-autoloader-information-autoload-namespaces-php]

 ```json
 "repositories": [